In this guide we’ll look at the best laser levels for the UK market.

 This DeWalt DW088CG-XJ Green Beam Cross Line Laser with Carry Case is accurate and easy to use as well as being sturdy enough for use in wet and dirty conditions

-This laser level is easy to use and creates a green laser beam that is clearly visible even in bright light conditions.
-The laser is accurate to within +/- 3mm over 10m.
+This green laser level is easy to use and creates a green laser beam that is clearly visible even in bright light conditions.
+The self levelling laser is accurate to within +/- 3 mm over a 10 m distance.
 This laser level is compatible with a DE0892G detector which provides a working distance of up to 50 metres.

-The laser has IP54 rating meaning it is resistant to dust and water.
+The green line laser has an IP54 rating meaning it is resistant to dust and water.
 The moulded housing and thick glass protects the tool and maintains calibration even in difficult conditions.

 The base is magnetic and the level can be used with a tripod.
-The tool also features a magnetic pivot bracket that can easily be attached to metal surfaces with no need to drill holes.
+The green line laser level also features a magnetic pivot bracket that can easily be attached to metal surfaces with no need to drill holes.

-This is an easy to use laser that provides a very clear green beam making it perfect for use in bright conditions and outdoors.
+This is an easy to use laser line that provides a very clear green beam making it perfect for use in bright conditions and outdoors.

 The Bosch PCL 20 Cross Line Laser Level is the best laser level for ease of use and accuracy.
 It makes DIY jobs that much easier and helps you to achieve extremely accurate results.

-This laser level is the ideal tool for hanging pictures, putting up shelves or kitchen cabinets, tiling and a whole range of DIY jobs where you want precise results.
-It can also help you get difficult angles right, such as when putting up bannisters or creating a picture gallery on the stairs.
+This laser line is the ideal tool for hanging pictures, putting up shelves or kitchen cabinets, tiling and a whole range of DIY jobs where you want precise results.
+This self levelling laser can also help you get difficult angles right, such as when putting up banisters or creating a picture gallery on the stairs.

-The laser level features five different operating modes: horizontal, vertical or inclined lines, as well as crossed lines and plumb point transfer.
+The cross line laser features five different operating modes: horizontal, vertical or inclined lines, as well as crossed lines and plumb point transfer.
 The unit is self-levelling allowing you to work on uneven surfaces.
 It is easy to set the level to the desired mode with a simple one button function.
 The instruction manual that comes with the tool is clear and easy to understand.